Odr0g/LFGR---Diagrama-de-casos-de-uso/README.md

-# LFGR---Diagrama-de-casos-de-uso
+# LFGR---Diagramas
-Diagrama de casos de uso do grupo
+Diagrama do grupo